Bed in a Box Pros and Cons: When It Makes Sense (and When It Doesn’t)

 As one customer who found us after trying bed-in-a-box said: “I’ve used many bed-in-a-box mattresses over the last several years and every single one dips in the middle after only a few months.”

-Another wrote: “At first I turned my attention to the latest hype in beds, Koala, Ecossa, Emma and Sleeping Duck… But the more I digged around, there appeared to be a common theme among these cheaper yet popular brands, that is sagging and heat.”
+Another wrote: “At first I turned my attention to the latest hype in beds, Koala, Ecossa, Emma and Sleeping Duck… But the more I dug around, there appeared to be a common theme among these cheaper yet popular brands, that is, sagging and heat.”

 I’ve opened hundreds of old mattresses.
 You know what I’ve found?
 Pristine springs and dead foam.
 Every single time.